From the late great masters to the new artists emerging on the scene, cubism remains a thriving artistic style.

 Cubism is a combination of organic elements and geometric forms placed together in a way that symbolizes both the subconscious mind and alternate dimensions while still being grounded in the physical world.

-In Tucson, Arizona, artist Joshua Woodhall creates cubism paintings using watercolor.
-Walking into his art studio at the Sculpture Resource Center, a community of artists and sculptors, you will find an outstanding amount of pieces large and small of his artwork.
+In Tucson, Arizona artist Joshua Woodhall creates cubism paintings using watercolor.
+Walking into his art studio at the Sculpture Resource Center, a community of talented artists and sculptors, you will find an outstanding amount of his cubist style paintings covering the walls of his studio and lining the halls of the art gallery.

 His roots began as child when his grandmother asked him to paint a still life of an apple in the middle of the table using oil paint.
 Several years later, shortly after his grandmother passed away, he acquired her paints and he and his mother took a watercolor class together.